Zankoku-Okuno/blag/site/epigrams.md

 Time is the only resource which is not only isn't renewable, but you can't even get any more after you've exhausted the local supply --- you're just dead at that point.

+Minimalism in economics: "Your money is worth more if you have less of it"^[I.e. the marginal value of money to a rich person is not very high.
+I suppose the marginal value to civilization of money in the hands of the very poor is also not that good; if the money isn't doing more that keeping that person alive, then it's not growing civilization.
+Nevertheless, in the case of essentially every college-educated American, the epigram holds.].

 ### Programming

 > Architecture represents the significant design decisions that shape a system, where "significant" is measured by the cost of change.